Home

 Secretary Treasurer ----------------$200.00

 Section 2.
-Members of the Shop Committee and each Steward and Conductor and Sentinel shall be paid an amount equivalent to their dues.
+The Vice President, Members of the Shop Committee, Conductor/ Sentinel, and each Steward shall be paid an amount equivalent to their dues.

 Section 3.
 Tellers shall be compensated for lost time when necessary.